As one of Canada’s top ranked universities for the past decade, INRS attracts numerous students from other Canadian provinces.

 Make sure that the education you received in another Canadian province is recognized in Quebec.
 View the degree equivalencies

 Find a research supervisor and master’s or PhD project in three questions, thanks to our Find a research supervisor questionnaire.
 Start the questionnaire

 The quality and originality of research conducted at INRS, the number of scientific publications, and access to state-of-the-art laboratories and high quality supervision by faculty members draws students from outside Quebec seeking training founded on excellence.

 Admission criteria vary from one program to another and may require that you find a research supervisor before applying.
 Make sure you meet all the criteria.
-Learn more about the admissions process
+Learn more about the admission process

 INRS has its own generous scholarship programs and encourages students from Quebec, the rest of Canada, and other countries to take advantage of outside scholarship programs.
 Merit scholarships, admission scholarships, international mobility scholarships—there’s a wide choice.
-Find a scholarship in our directory (in French)
+Find a scholarship in our directory (in French only)

 If you are a Canadian citizen residing in another province, your tuition fees will differ from those of Quebec students.
 Check the tuition and other fees you will have to pay based on your student status.